MicrosoftDocs/sdk-api/sdk-api-src/content/newdev/nf-newdev-diinstalldevice.md

 ## -description

-The <b>DiInstallDevice</b> function installs a specified driver that is preinstalled in the <a href="https://msdn.microsoft.com/library/Ff544868(v=VS.85).aspx">driver store</a> on a specified device that is present in the system.
+The <b>DiInstallDevice</b> function installs a specified driver that is preinstalled in the <a href="devinst.driver_store">driver store</a> on a specified device that is present in the system.

 ## -parameters